CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 BGP add-path RX allows BGP to receive multiple paths for the same prefix.
 A path identifier is used so that additional paths do not override previously advertised paths.
 BGP add-path RX is enabled by default; no additional configuration is required.

-To view the existing capabilities, run the NCLU `net show bgp neighbor` command or the vtysh `show ip bgp neighbors` command.
+To view the existing capabilities, run the NCLU command `net show bgp neighbor` or the `vtysh` command `show ip bgp neighbors`.
 The existing capabilities are listed in the subsection *Add Path*, below *Neighbor capabilities.*

 The following example output shows that additional BGP paths can be sent and received and that the BGP neighbor on swp51 supports both.